Welcome to CLEE * What is CLEE? * CLEE Video * Board Members & Faculty

 Organizational Risk Management

-Four Hundred Fifteen (415) students have graduated from the Certified Law Enforcement Executive (CLEE) program since its origin in 1996 to present.
-Twenty classes have graduated each year since its inception.
-The current class (XXII) will graduate in February, 2018.
-Applications are being taken for the next class (XXIII) that will commence in December, 2017.
+Four Hundred Forty Four (444) students have graduated from the Certified Law Enforcement Executive (CLEE) program since its origin in 1996 to present.
+Twenty-two classes have graduated each year since its inception.
+The current class (XXIII) will graduate in February, 2019.
+Applications are being taken for the next class (XXIV) that will commence in December, 2018.

 • Practical and Challenging Executive Education

 • Focus on Leadership Skills Required in the 21st Century